“What happens when people open their hearts? They get better.”

 Twenty years ago, Acupuncture wasn't really on my radar.

-As soon as I was back on my feet, I began to pursue my Masters of Science in Oriental Medicine at Dongguk University.
-Dongguk has the busiest clinic in Los Angeles, and as an intern, I observed hundreds of treatments, needled well over 400 hundred of my own patients, and directed the establishment of a pop-up acupuncture clinic to address the urgent health needs, particularly of those experiencing homelessness, at Occupy Los Angeles.
-I passed the prestigious California Board licensing exam in 2010, am certified as both an acupuncturist and herbalist by NCCAOM, and licensed by the State of New York.
-In 2021, I finished my Doctorate in Acupuncture and Chinese Medicine at Pacific College of Health and Science.
+As soon as I was back on my feet, I began to pursue the extensive four year Masters of Science in Oriental Medicine at Dongguk University.
+Dongguk has the busiest clinic in Los Angeles, and as an intern, I observed countless treatments under supervisors from China and Korea, needled well over 400 hundred of my own patients, and directed the establishment of a pop-up acupuncture clinic to address the urgent health needs, particularly of those experiencing homelessness, at Occupy Los Angeles.
+I passed the prestigious California Board licensing exam in 2016, am certified as both an acupuncturist and herbalist by NCCAOM, and licensed to practice in both the State of New York and in California (where acupuncturists are licensed as primary care physicians).
+In 2021, I also completed additional education and received my Doctorate in Acupuncture and Chinese Medicine from Pacific College of Health and Science.

 I came to graduate school able to draw from decades working in various aspects of health care.
 I was a volunteer medic for the International Red Cross, and had the great honor of working on ambulances and assisting in labor and birth in crisis zones.
 As a fellow in the prestigious Public Allies program, I wrote and taught a progressive reproductive health curriculum for immigrant youth at Chinatown Service Center, and I've been an advocate for LGBTQ+ health for almost thirty years.

-Perhaps nearest to my heart is the wealth of experience I've gained as a mother to four fantastic and wildly different children, now ages 17-29.
-My pregnancies, births, and parenting experiences inspired me to become a natural childbirth instructor, community breastfeeding counselor, and birth doula in 1998 (25 years ago!)
-I also spent a year during the pandemic as part of the Midwife Assitant team at Fika Midwifery, assisting with medical tasks, resuscitations, and emotional support for people birthing at home and at the Fika birth center.
+Perhaps nearest to my heart is the wealth of experience I've gained as a mother to four fantastic and wildly different children, now ages 18-30.
+My pregnancies, births, and parenting experiences inspired me to become a natural childbirth instructor, community breastfeeding counselor, and birth doula in 1998 (26 years ago).
+I also spent a year during the pandemic as part the Fika Midwifery, assisting with medical tasks, resuscitations, and emotional support for people birthing at home and at the Fika birth center (Fika currently no longer attends home births).
 I absolutely love supporting families during pregnancy, labor, and birth, and making sure they feel heard, respected, and empowered during the process.

 My loves.
 Akasha, Forest, Raven, and wee Ezekiel.

-On the opposite end of the spectrum, I am a member of the Order of the Good Death started by progressive mortician Caitlin Doughty.
-I’ve been attending Death Cafes, death meditations, and death and grief work classes for a decade, am currently enrolled in the Thanatology/Death Studies program at One Spirit Seminary, and am writing a book on death and dying for Llewellyn Publications (manuscript due in September 2023 eek!).
+On the opposite end of the spectrum, I attended One Spirit Seminary’s six month long certificate program in Integrative Thanatology and consider myself a Threshold Guide, End of Life, or Death Midwife.
+I’m a member of the Order of the Good Death and have been participating in Death Cafes, death meditations, and death and grief work classes for a over decade and have book on the subject due out through Llewellyn in 2025.
 I believe in giving clients and their families more control, choice, and autonomy over the hospice, death, and grieving process.
-Thus, I am available, not only as a birth doula, but a death midwife, as well, and can provide assistance in pain and anxiety management for the dying and their caregivers and also help facilitate the home funeral process or memorial ceremonies.
+I am here to provide assistance with pain and anxiety management for the dying and their caregivers and also to help facilitate the home funeral process, memorial ceremonies, training families to care for their own beloved ones immediately following death, and helping clients and families process grief through a number of modalities.

-In March 2019, I was honored to be named “Best Place to Get Pinned” (Best Acupuncture) in the LA WEEKLY!
+In March 2019, I was honored to be named “Best Place to Get Pinned” (Best Acupuncture) in the (longstanding and famous, but now defunct) LA WEEKLY!
 It was so exciting to see Acupunktrix in print!

 The weirdest thing about me?
 I also used to play percussion and sing in a ridiculous monster-themed band called Krammpstein.
 No, really, I did!
 While I didn’t take myself at all seriously when performing in faux fur, I take your health and well-being to heart.
 As a musician, I love incorporating sound healing into my sessions.
 Modern science is documenting amazing ways that sound vibration can be used in medicine, and let’s be honest, crystal singing bowls might seem pretty hippy-dippy, but the relaxing effects are freaking awesome.